guillaumeeb/isae-supaero-aibt103-bigdata/02_Big_Data_Platforms.md

 Hence the cloud computing model...

-- Compute resources separated for storage (but proximity is key)
+- Compute resources separated from storage (but proximity is key)
 - Can host anything, at first not compute oriented
-- Object store model: Software Defined Storage as HDFS, specific interface
+- Object store model: Software Defined Storage as HDFS, specific interface (S3)
 - Horizontal scalability of compute AND storage
 - Resources on demand, mutualized between millions of users
-- Infinite resources for users
+- Infinite resources like for user

 ## Distributed programming: Hadoop vs HPC vs Cloud